-Stipend: $80,222 (2016/17) per annum/benefits (subsidized housing also available)
+Stipend: $99,585.34 per annum/benefits (subsidized housing also available)

 Location: Hospital for Special Surgery

-In the course of fellowship training, there will be optional rotations with spine/musculoskeletal radiologists, spine surgeons, and sports orthopedists.
-Fellows will attend a weekly lecture series run by the attendings and fellows that cover all board relevant Sports medicine topics.
-In addition, there are Physiatry Grand Rounds and the option to attend weekly conferences in sports, spine, arthroplasty, radiology, foot & ankle and hand.
-This breath of topics cannot be replicated anywhere.
+In the course of fellowship training, there are optional rotations with spine/musculoskeletal radiologists, spine surgeons, and sports orthopedists.
+Fellows attend a weekly lecture series run by attendings and fellows that cover all board relevant Sports medicine topics.
+In addition, there are Physiatry Grand Rounds and the option to attend weekly conferences in sports, spine, arthroplasty, hip preservation, radiology, foot & ankle and hand.
+This breadth of topics cannot be replicated anywhere.
 All of our physicians are fellowship-trained, with the majority in sports medicine and interventional spinel.
 The Department of Physiatry also provides funds to attend a national conference within our area of study.
 Research is required, and ample support is provided including research assistants, full-time research faculty, and statistical assistance.

 Applicants interested in the two accredited ACGME positions should apply through the ERAS system.
 ACGME ID: 3423534002

 Applicants interested in the two NASS ISMM positions should apply online through the NASS ISMM Match Website and must upload copies of each item listed below through the website.
 Please DO NOT email us your documents.

 Two-day observations are encouraged (though not required).
 Please note observations at HSS go through an application process that takes 6-8 weeks for approval.
 Interested applicants can also stop by our HSS booth during the fellowship fairs for both the AAP and AAPM&R conferences.

 Accepting NASS ISMM applications beginning: Monday, January 22, 2024

 Deadline submission for NASS ISMM applications: Wednesday, May 1, 2024